Pence is putting others at risk by campaigning after coronavirus exposure, experts say

 Tests do not always detect the coronavirus in the first days of infection, and false negatives are possible.
 After several people in Trump’s orbit became infected with the coronavirus, White House press secretary Kayleigh McEnany said she tested negative four days in a row before announcing a positive result on Oct.
 5.

-Pence could become a vector of the coronavirus without experiencing symptoms, warned Rob Davidson, an emergency medicine doctor and executive director of the Committee to Protect Medicare, a group that promotes the expansion of Medicare.
+Pence could become a vector of the coronavirus without experiencing symptoms, warned Rob Davidson, an emergency medicine doctor and executive director of the Committee to Protect Medicare, a group that promotes the expansion of the government health care coverage.

 “It’s bad enough that during a massive nationwide increase in #COVID19 cases, Pence and Trump are traipsing about the country hosting #superspreader events with thousands packed together without masks,” Davidson wrote on Twitter.
 “It appears that Pence now wants to be an actual *human* SuperSpreader.”